bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 1. Name at least three things that a general-purpose operating system is responsible for handling.

+     - manage the computers resources (cpu, memory, other hardware etc.), establishing a user interface, and execute softwares.

 2. Describe the job of the Scheduler in the OS in general.

+    - Their main task is to select the jobs to be submitted into the system and to decide which process to run.

 3. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.

+    - The MLFQ allows for different hieracrhy of priorities.
+This allows the processes that are most important to run first, run first, and have a slow decline all the way into the least priority.

 ## Programming Exercise: The Lambda School Shell (`lssh`)